M-Osky/dataset_fixer/README.md

             La005       LaPuta      3           1           3           4           1           4
             At006       Atlantis    3           2           1           4           2           4
             At006       Atlantis    3           2           3           4           2           1

+The vcf file tested is also the one produced by populations (structure): populations.snps.vcf